swiftlang/swift-org-website/documentation/cxx-interop/index.md

 #### Avoiding Deep Container Copies

-C++ container types become value types types in Swift.
+C++ container types become value types in Swift.
 This means that Swift calls the container's copy constructor, which in turn copies all the elements, every time a copy is made in Swift.
 For example, Swift will copy all of the elements from a `std::vector<int>` represented